-With the AE industry enjoying years of prosperity, many firms got by with minimal time or effort devoted to their finances and often experienced double-digit growth simply as a result of the steadily rising economy.
+With the AE industry enjoying years of prosperity, many firms got by with minimal time or effort devoted to their finances and often experienced double-digit growth simply due to the steadily rising economy.
 Now, things are a bit different, and firms are taking a closer look at their balance sheet.
-What they see there is directly correlated to the answers to some key financial questions.
+What they see there directly correlates to the answers to some key financial questions.

 - Have you taken steps to improve the way you manage accounts receivable?

 - Have you implemented automated billing processes to help you manage WIP?